-We were engaged to audit the accompanying financial statements of the governmental activities and each major fund of Fort Yates Public School District No. 4 (the District), Fort Yates, North Dakota, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Fort Yates Public School District No. 4 (the District), Fort Yates, North Dakota, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.